erhanalankus/Arduino-Wake-Up-Light/README.md

 ![](box-outside.jpg)

 An alarm clock which turns on the lights very slowly.
 Lights can be controlled manually with an IR remote.
 White LED strip is for the alarm, Red LED strip is for soft light to use in the evening.
+It also has a buzzer, which is used to making gentle "tick" sounds when the light reaches full brightness(after 30 minutes).
+The tick frequency starts at one tick every two seconds, it doubles its speed after every ten minutes.
+The sound can be turned off.

 # Step 1: Build the circuit